What do Italians eat for Christmas? Get ready for the festive season with these traditional Italian Christmas dishes.

 Traditional Italian Christmas food

-Italy is traditionally a Catholic country, and for this reason, it is common for no meat to be eaten on Christmas Eve.
-The Catholic tradition forbids eating meat on the evening before a religious holiday, therefore fish is the star of the show in traditional Italian Christmas Eve dinners.
-Italians don’t just enjoy one specific fish dish, with meals including anything from calamari to salt cod to eel.
-These traditional Italian Christmas fish dishes will only include the freshest ingredients and will be served in a range of ways; fried, with pasta or potatoes, or in a sauce, depending on the region and family recipe.
-And es, you heard us correctly, Italian Christmas pasta is of course on the menu!
+Italy, traditionally a Catholic country, observes the custom of refraining from eating meat on Christmas Eve.
+This stems from the Catholic tradition of fasting before a religious holiday, making fish the centerpiece of the Italian Christmas Eve dinner.
+Rather than a single fish dish, Italians enjoy a variety of seafood, from calamari and salt cod to eel.
+These traditional Italian Christmas fish dishes are made with the freshest ingredients and prepared in diverse ways—fried, with pasta or potatoes, or in a rich sauce, depending on the region and family tradition.
+And yes, you heard right—Italian Christmas pasta is always part of the festive spread!

 Italian Christmas food traditions also have unique twists across the globe.
 Many will also be familiar with the “Feast of the Seven Fishes”, a title which isn’t a strictly Italian tradition, but an Italian-American one.
 Typically, on Christmas Eve, families gather around a feast of seven different seafood dishes or one or two different types of fish prepared in seven ways.
 However, despite the popularity of this feast among Americans, many Italians in Italy haven’t actually heard of the tradition (although they might enjoy seven fish dishes on Christmas Eve all the same).